ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>A slight chance of rain showers between 7am and 10am, then a chance of showers and thunderstorms between 10am and 1pm, then
+         <h3>Today</h3>A chance of showers and thunderstorms between 8am and 1pm, then a chance of showers and thunderstorms between 1pm and 2pm,
-         a chance of showers and thunderstorms between 1pm and 2pm, then showers and thunderstorms likely.
+         then showers and thunderstorms likely.
 Mostly cloudy.
-High near
+High near 72, with temperatures falling to around 68 in the afternoon.
-         72, with temperatures falling to around 68 in the afternoon.
-South wind 6 to 13 mph, with gusts as high as 22 mph.
+         South wind 3 to 13 mph, with gusts as high as 22 mph.
 Chance of precipitation is 70%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">